Creating a metadata enrichment asset

 If your data scope includes metadata import assets, the Schedule page also provides information about the schedules of the respective metadata import jobs.
 This information helps you coordinate your enrichment schedule with any import schedules.

-Review the metadata enrichment configuration.
-To make changes, click the edit (
+7. Review the metadata enrichment configuration.
+To make changes, click the edit (edit icon) icon on the tile and update the settings.

-Click Create.
-The metadata enrichment asset is added to the project, and a metadata enrichment job is created.
 If you didn't configure a schedule, the enrichment is run immediately.
 If you configured a schedule, the enrichment will run on the defined schedule.

 After the enrichment is complete, you can access a high-level overview of the enrichment results by viewing the metadata enrichment asset.
 From there, you can drill down into and work with the results for each asset.
 See Working with the enrichment results.